virtual-labs/exp-developing-concept-of-virtual-class-room-with-multiplayer-iitk/experiment/references.md

 virtual reality.
 ACM SIGGRAPH ASIA 2008 educators programme, 1-8.<br>

 2. Allcoat, D., & von Mühlenen, A. (2018).
 Learning in virtual reality: Effects on performance, emotion and engagement.
-Research in Learning Technology, 26.<br>
+Research in Learning Technology,26.<br>

 3. Abulrub, A. G., Attridge, A., & Williams, M. A. (2011).
 Virtual reality in engineering education: The future of creative learning.
 2011 3rd International